Wolfgang Amadeus Mozart: Marriage and children

-1782–87
+Eisen judges that the marriage was basically happy, based in part on Mozart's letters to Constanze, which are generally very affectionate, often funny, and occasionally erotic.
+There is one letter that suggests the family's precarious finances may have been a source of matrimonial tension.
+In a letter she wrote in old age Constanze described her marriage to Mozart as having been "completely happy".

+1782–1785

 In 1782 and 1783 Mozart became intimately acquainted with the work of Johann Sebastian Bach and George Frideric Handel as a result of the influence of Gottfried van Swieten, who owned many manuscripts of the Baroque masters.
-Mozart's study of these scores inspired compositions in the Baroque style and later influenced his musical language, for example in fugal passages in Die Zauberflöte ("The Magic Flute") and the finale of Symphony No. 41 (Jupiter).
+Mozart's study of these scores inspired compositions in the Baroque style and later influenced his musical language, for example in fugal passages in Die Zauberflöte.

-In 1783 Mozart and his wife visited his family in Salzburg.
-His father and sister were cordially polite to Constanze, but the visit prompted the composition of one of Mozart's great liturgical pieces, the Mass in C minor.
+In 1783 Mozart and his wife visited his family in Salzburg, for the first and only time after their marriage.
+It is possible that the visit was tense, since Leopold had been sharply opposed to the marriage, and Mozart's sister Nannerl had evidently snubbed Constanze in correspondence.
+Nannerl's diary records a busy agenda of socializing and tourism, but no information remains about how the family members got along.
+The visit prompted the composition of one of Mozart's great liturgical pieces, the Mass in C minor K. 527.
 Though not completed, it was premiered in Salzburg, with Constanze singing a solo part.

 Mozart met Joseph Haydn in Vienna around 1784, and the two composers became friends.
-When Haydn visited Vienna, they sometimes played together in an impromptu string quartet.
-Mozart's six quartets dedicated to Haydn (K. 387, K. 421, K. 428, K. 458, K. 464, and K. 465) date from the period 1782 to 1785, and are judged to be a response to Haydn's Opus 33 set from 1781.
-Haydn wrote, "posterity will not see such a talent again in 100 years" and in 1785 told Mozart's father: "I tell you before God, and as an honest man, your son is the greatest composer known to me by person and repute, he has taste and what is more the greatest skill in composition."
+When Haydn visited Vienna, they sometimes played chamber music together with other friends.
+Mozart's six quartets dedicated to Haydn (K. 387, K. 421, K. 428, K. 458, K. 464 and K. 465) date from the period 1782 to 1785, and are judged to be a response to Haydn's Opus 33 set from 1781, and are today considered key works of the string quartet literature.
+Mozart wrote to Haydn, "A father, having decided to send his children out into the wide world, felt that he should entrust them to the protection and guidance of a famous Man who by good fortune also was his Friend.—Here they are, distinguished Man and dearest Friend, my six children."

+Both Haydn and Mozart's father Leopold (visiting from Salzburg) were present in 1785 at a gathering where three of the quartets were played, and Haydn remarked to Leopold, "I tell you before God, and as an honest man, your son is the greatest composer known to me by person and repute, he has taste and what is more the greatest skill in composition."